Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Introduction

 The joint modeling of response accuracy and response time has been studied in psychometrics (see \citealp{schnipke2005exploring, de2019overview, kyllonen2016use}, for overviews).
-Foundational work conceptualized response time as an indicator of cognitive processing effort \citep{luce1991response, schnipke2005exploring}, and subsequent developments have proposed a range of cognitive process modeling approaches, including hierarchical joint IRT–RT models \citep{vanderlinden2007Hierarchical}, evidence-accumulation models such as the drift diffusion model (DDM; \citealp{van2011cognitive}), and competitive race formulations \citep{rouder2015lognormal}.
-Among these approaches, the hierarchical IRT–RT framework is particularly suitable for our setting.
-Whereas evidence-accumulation and race models impose specific assumptions on the form of the underlying reasoning process, the hierarchical approach does not commit to a particular cognitive mechanism and instead treats response time as an observable process signal linked to latent traits.
-This leads to a more flexible and assumption-light measurement framework.
+Among these approaches, the hierarchical IRT–RT framework \citep{vanderlinden2007Hierarchical} is particularly suitable for our setting.
+The hierarchical approach does not commit to a particular cognitive mechanism and treats response time as an observable process signal linked to latent traits.
+This leads to a flexible and assumption-light measurement framework.

 Despite these developments, existing methodologies in psychometrics face limitations that hinder their direct application to LLM evaluation.
 From a statistical perspective, these models \emph{lack strict theoretical identifiability guarantees}.
 Identifiability ensures that no two distinct parameter configurations yield the same marginal distribution of observed data, and it is essential for consistency, interpretability, and reliable parameter recovery.
-From a computational perspective, existing models are typically \emph{computationally expensive}, hence difficult to scale to LLM evaluation settings, where benchmark datasets typically contain a large number of items: they often estimate the joint models using Markov chain Monte Carlo (MCMC; e.g. \citealt{fox2016joint, bolsinova2019modeling}) algorithms due to the intractable marginal likelihood function involving complicated integrals.
-Yet, MCMC-based estimation is computationally intensive, as each iteration requires repeatedly sampling latent traits and item parameters across all items, leading to slow convergence when the item pool is large.
-Alternative approaches like EM-based estimation also involve evaluating likelihood terms that aggregate information over many items, making the numerical integration step progressively more expensive as the number of items increases.
-Consequently, both approaches struggle to scale to benchmark datasets with large item pools.
+From a computational perspective, existing models are typically \emph{computationally expensive}, hence difficult to scale to LLM evaluation settings, where benchmark datasets typically contain a large number of items.
+Specifically, existing approaches often estimate the joint models using Markov chain Monte Carlo (MCMC; e.g. \citealt{fox2016joint, bolsinova2019modeling}) algorithms due to the intractable integral in the marginal likelihood.
+Yet, MCMC-based estimation is computationally intensive, as each iteration requires repeatedly sampling all latent traits and item parameters, leading to slow convergence when the item pool is large.